docker/docs/install.md

   and customers should upgrade to it immediately.

 > **Note**: If you have CS Docker Engine 1.6.0 installed, it must be upgraded;
-  however, due to compatibility issues, [DTR must be upgraded](#upgrading-docker-trusted-registry) first.
+  however, due to compatibility issues, [Docker Trusted Registry must be upgraded](#upgrading-docker-trusted-registry) first.

 The CS Docker Engine installation script set up the RHEL/Ubuntu package repositories,